 According to Marketing Land, ‘Leaky Bucket Ratio’ is the number of customers lost in a given period relative to the number of new ones gained.
 If you gained more clients than you lost clients, you are basically plugging a leaky bucket.

 - Customer Lifetime Value (historic vs. forecasted CLV)

 According to Clevertap, Customer lifetime value (CLV) is the profit margin a company expects to earn over the entirety of its business relationship with the average customer.
 Customer Lifetime Value and its calculation is a bit too broad to tackle in this blog but we do want to make an important distinction between historic and forecasted CLV.

 Historic CLV is the simplest way to calculate CLV, which computes CLV based on what customers have previously spent with you.
 We do not recommend calculating historic CLV as it puts all of your customers—new and old—into the same bucket when in fact they may behave substantially differently.

 Forecasted CLV is more complex to calculate but companies are increasingly adopting it as the threshold of machine learning is lowering.
 It is miles ahead of historic CLV in every way and should be the default way of calculating CLV.
 Calculating CLV via machine learning can be done in many different ways via many different ML models, Retention Science covers 3 common techniques here.

 - Early Repeat Rate

 According to Custora it is a metric that tracks what percentage of new customers have made a second purchase by a certain fixed point in time.
-Ofcourse this metric can be interpreted different for subscription and non-subscription business’.
+Of course, this metric can be interpreted differently for subscription and non-subscription business’.